Images

 Design and build

+Otherwise, everything's much as before.
 CUPRA says this Born was 'designed and developed in Barcelona' - which is poppycock of course: it's a restyled Volkswagen ID.3.
-And rolls down the same German Zwickau production line as its sister car, unlike CUPRA's other Iberian-built models.
-You can't deny though, that it's got a bit more flair, attitude and presence than its Wolfsburg cousin.
-It's been described as the 'scary big sister' to the ID.3.
-Maybe so.
-It's certainly a little bigger, something you may pick up from a profile perspective, the Born measuring in 61mm longer, though that still leaves it some way short of the upper mid-sized EV hatches and crossovers CUPRA also wants to target - Volkswagen ID.4 for instance, is 262mm lengthier.
+And rolls down the same German Zwickau production line as its sister car, unlike CUPRA's other models, which are Iberian-built.
+You can't deny though, that it's got a bit more flair, attitude and presence than its Wolfsburg cousin and it's 61mm longer too.

-There's a surprising amount of room for two adults at the rear.
+There's a surprising amount of room for two adults at the rear, where an air vent has been added in the back of the centre console.
 And out back, there's a reasonable 385-litre boot, the same as an ID.3.
 Push everything forward and that extends to 1,267-litres.

 + More